 College Transcripts Transfer applicants must also submit an official transcript from each college previously attended and a college catalog or course descriptions of classes taken at previous institutions.
 The transcript must be sent directly to Juniata from the former institution(s).
 Catalogs and course descriptions are used to evaluate transfer credit.

 Juniata does not accept in transfer any coursework below a grade of "C-" nor coursework of a strictly technical or remedial nature, nor physical education coursework.
-Credit is normally only awarded for courses taken at a similarly accredited institution.
+Credit is normally only awarded for courses taken at an accredited institution.
 Special circumstances may affect the transferability of an individual student record.
 These cases will be handled on an individual basis and decisions will be based on Juniata's academic policy.
 An official credit evaluation will be completed by the Office of the Registrar after a student has been admitted to Juniata.

 Students will have their work evaluated on a course-by-course basis.
 Courses equivalent to Juniata's curriculum course description will be granted direct course equivalence.
 Coursework accepted in transfer may be used to meet both liberal arts graduation requirements and Program of Emphasis requirements.

 While Juniata will accept credit from any regionally accredited college or university, the college has formal transfer agreements with Harrisburg Area Community College and Penn Highlands Community College.
 Articulation agreements are in place to facilitate the transfer of credit from one institution to another.
 Contact the Transfer Coordinator at either institution for more information.

 Other Admissions Programs

 Students who are offered Supported Admission are admitted to Juniata with the belief that they have the potential to succeed in college, but would benefit from extra mentoring and assistance from QUEST staff.

 During the fall semester, all freshmen enroll in the required four-credit foundation

 course - College Writing Seminar - designated to provide first year students with